Coffeekraken/s-ajax-form-component/README.md

 </form>
 ```

-<a id="readme-success-error-status"></a>
+<a id="readme-form-status"></a>
-## Success/error status
+## Form status

-When your form has been sent with success, or maybe not, it will take one a another attribute depending on the state.
+When your form is bein/has been sent with success, or maybe not, it will take one a another attribute depending on the state.
 Here's the two attributes:

+1. `loading`: **When the form is currently sending data**
 1. `success`: **When the form has been sent with success**
 2. `error`: **When the form has not been sent correctly**